lucasgrelaud/summerschool2019-jiskefet-backend/README.md

-To run Django server, you need to run this command :
+To run Django, you need to run this command :

     python3 manage.py runserver 0.0.0.0:8000

-Django use the port 8000, if it's not open on your server, you'll need to do this :
+**Django use the port 8000**, if it's not open on your server, you'll need to do this :

     sudo firewall-cmd --zone=public --permanent --add-port=8000/tcp

     sudo firewall-cmd --reload

-Now you're able to acces to your Django interface at [http://(host):8000](http://host:8000).
+Now you're able to **acces to your Django interface** at [http://(host):8000](http://host:8000).

 ## Install httpd

+httpd is used to install needed components for a **apache2 webserver **

     sudo yum install httpd

     sudo service httpd start

-httpd use the port 80, if it's not open on your server, you'll need to do this :
+**httpd use the port 80**, if it's not open on your server, you'll need to do this :

     sudo firewall-cmd --zone=public --add-port=80/tcp --permanent

     sudo firewall-cmd --reload

 ## Install PostgreSQL

+We use a **PostgreSQL database** to store and manage easily file's data and metadata because we can't predict data model, run thoses commands tho install PostgreSQL on your server

     sudo yum install postgresql-server postgresql-contrib

     sudo postgresql-setup initdb

     sudo systemctl start postgresql

     sudo systemctl enable postgresql

 # Setup your environment